tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 * Students have worked with variables, conditionals, and for loops.

-* They have been able to automate some processes, but each program they've run has required some degree of hard-coding one-dimensional values, which can be tedious and often inefficient (hard-coding makes a program static rather than dynamic).
+* They have been able to automate some processes, but each program they've run has required some degree of hard-coding one-dimensional values, which can be tedious and often inefficient (hard-coding makes a program static, rather than dynamic).

 Tell students that in this class, they will begin to store data as collections and process values iteratively or repeatedly.
 The world of automation is banging at their doors!